equinor/flownet/docs/configuration_file.rst

 stddev
   The standard deviation of the prior probability distributions

-Their usage will be the same for all the required model parameters, except for when using the interpolation option for relative permeability.
+Their usage will be the same for all the model parameters, except for when using the interpolation option for relative permeability.
 In that case min, base, and max will have a different meaning, which will be described in more detail later.
 There is also an additional keyword *low_optimistic* which only is meaningful to define when using the